wxrdnx/TSJCTF-2022-Challenges/reverse/rabbit_and_the_moon/writeup.md

     decode(&global_buffer,lengths[i]);
 ```

-From now on, we can move on and really decode these strings.
+Clearly, our next mission is to decode these strings.

 ### decode strings

-We can write a Python program that helps us decode the string.
+We can write a Python program that helps us decode these bytes.
-First, grab all 9 of these bytes out.
-Then, emulate the decoding process in the `decode` function.
+First, grab all 9 of these encoded strings out.
+Then, emulate the `decode` function.
 Finally, print the result out.

-You may find my script [here](https://github.com/wxrdnx/TSJCTF-2022-Writeups/tree/main/reverse/rabbit_and_the_moon/code/decode_string.py)
+You may find my script [here](https://github.com/wxrdnx/TSJCTF-2022-Writeups/tree/main/reverse/rabbit_and_the_moon/code/decode.py)

 ```python
 strings = [...]